 We begin the day by discovering another highlight of the region—olive oil.
 Situated in Jaén province on a plateau between the Guadalquivir and Guadalimar rivers, Úbeda is bordered on all sides by numerous olive groves that produce some of the world's best olive oil.
 We'll learn about the olive oil production process—from harvesting to bottling—beginning with a walk through a stand of olive trees, followed by a discovery of traditional and modern olive-oil production at one of the many local mills where we'll sample some of the flavorful Esencial Olive extra virgin olive oil.
 After that, we enjoy a traditional lunch with locals engaged in the olive-oil industry.

 We then return to Úbeda, an ancient provincial city often referred to as the “Florence of Andalusia.”
 At Casco Antiguo (Old Town), we'll wander the narrow cobblestone streets lined with Renaissance-era palaces, stately mansions, and tile-roofed whitewashed homes, centered around the Gothic church Iglesia de San Pablo.
-With dinner on your own this evening, you may wish to work up an appetite exploring a few of Úbeda's famous leather and pottery craft workshops before trying out a local restaurant.
-Then, we'll split into smaller groups to enjoy some authentic Andalusian hospitality during a Home-Hosted Dinner.
+Afterwards, dinner is on your own this evening.

 Today, we depart Úbeda for Madrid, stopping en route to explore Toledo.
 After lunch at a local restaurant, we'll arrive in Toledo, former Spanish capital—still capital of the autonomous province of Castile-La Mancha—and a beautifully preserved medieval gem.
 Perched on a hill overlooking the Tagus River in the heart of Spain, Toledo was known as the “city of three cultures” for its harmonious blend of Christian, Jewish, and Muslim cultures from the 11th to the 13th centuries.